abenson91/kata-babysitter/README.md

 I want to calculate my nightly charge<br>*

 ## Assumption
-Bed time starts at 8PM
+Bed time starts at 8PM<br>
-Time rounds to next hour if input is partial hour i.e. 5:01PM will round to 6:00PM for salary calculation
+Time rounds to next hour if input is partial hour i.e. 5:01PM will round to 6:00PM for salary calculation<br>

 ## Run Instructions
 Requires Maven and Java 1.8